It's not just a haystack anymore: Why research leaders must prioritize information resource strategy to drive innovation

 First is the proliferation of scientific journals and other global information sources.
 With many new publications emerging, it is difficult to know which have the highest-quality information and which should be used with caution.
 Some documents and research processes include rigorous peer review or application processes, while others receive little oversight.

 A second factor is economic.
 CAS has noted organizations or economies that incentivize scientists to publish.
-One example is China’s Patent Promotion Policies, under which government has been financially rewarding scientists that are granted patents.
+One example is China’s Patent Promotion Policies, under which government has been financially rewarding scientists who are granted patents.
 This policy has dramatically increased the number of approved patents and China is now the number one country in terms of the quantity of patent applications filed.
 Incentives drive behavior and can drive important discovery, but it can also produce rushed work.
 Increases in new patents have been offset by an increase in patent withdrawals and a decrease in renewals.

 This issue also dramatically affects your organization's ability to accurately identify areas of open white space in which you can undertake novel research.
 Inaccurate or faulty IP claims lead research teams to quickly abandon a good opportunity by the appearance of a crowded landscape that upon further inspection still offers viable opportunities.